 We are committed to narrowing the gap between SEND and non-SEND pupils.
 All SEND children and those identified as ‘vulnerable' or at risk of not making at least expected progress are supported through Pupil Passports which set out targets that are reviewed termly and which identify specific areas for development for each child.
 Pupil passports highlight measures that the school has in place to help children achieve their targets, which include short term intervention learning programmes and suggestions for ways in which parents can support their child at home.

-The school's Learning Muscles: Concentrate, Don't give up, Be cooperative, Be curious, Have a go, Use your imagination, Keep improving, Enjoy learning.
+As learners we want our pupils to be resourceful, reflective, resilient and risk takers, these learning behaviours are key and are reinforced and celebrated in class daily.
 Our Growth Mindsets approach to learning underpins all that we do at Norton CEVC Primary School and enables ALL of our pupils to become increasingly effective and successful learners.

 To find out what we do at Norton CEVC Primary School to support children with SEND: